Mark McKenzie (soccer, born 1999): Genk

-On January 7, 2021, McKenzie joined Belgian First Division A side Genk, signing a four-and-a-half year deal.
+On January 7, 2021, McKenzie joined Belgian First Division A side Genk, signing a four-and-a-half-year deal.
 McKenzie made his debut for Genk on January 24, starting in a 2–3 loss against Club Brugge.
 He finished his first season making 16 appearances in all competitions and helped Genk win the Belgian Cup.

+Toulouse

+On August 16, 2024, McKenzie signed with Toulouse in France.

 International career

 McKenzie spent time in the US development ranks, being called into under-15 and under-16 camps.
 In 2017, McKenzie was called into the United States under-18s for the Slovakia Cup.
-He made 7 appearances for the team in 2017.
+He made seven appearances for the team in 2017.
 His performances earned him 2016–17 Conference Best XI honors for the US Development Academy Eastern Conference under-18s.

 McKenzie received a call-up to the United States under-20 squad to compete in the 2018 CONCACAF U-20 Championship.
-McKenzie scored 3 goals during the qualifying group stages and captained the team in a 7–0 victory against Suriname.
-Mark was named Captain of the under-20 squad.
+McKenzie scored three goals during the qualifying group stages and captained the team in a 7–0 victory against Suriname.
+Mark was named captain of the under-20 squad.
 On December 20, 2018, McKenzie received his first senior call up for a friendly against Panama.

 On February 1, 2020, McKenzie earned his first senior cap for the national team as a substitute in a friendly match against Costa Rica.

 McKenzie earned his World Cup qualifying debut in September 2021, starting in a 1–4 comeback win at Honduras.